joefreeman/topical/README.md

 Topical solves a similar problem to Phoenix LiveView, but at a different abstraction level, by dealing only with the underlying state, rather than rendering HTML and handling UI events.

-## Example (todo list)
+## Example: todo list

-For example a partial implementation of a todo list topic:
+A partial implementation of a todo list topic might look like this:

 ```elixir
 defmodule MyApp.Topics.List do